-Each of the words featured in Code 7 plays a major part in forming my own values (Authenticity, Character, Care, Responsibility, Perseverance, Courage, and Become).
+Each word featured in Code 7 plays a part in forming my own values (Authenticity, Character, Care, Responsibility, Perseverance, Courage, and Become).

 Harold and the Purple Crayon, Berenstain Bears, Chronicles of Narnia, Dr. Seuss, Curious George, Treasure Island, Robinson Crusoe, and Where The Red Fern Grows, to name a few.

 I hope that kids feel inspired to find and follow their own purpose.
 It’s a difficult thing to extract ourselves from the values, priorities and ideas that we each inherit in life.
 I want kids to ask themselves: If I could create my own purpose, what would it be?
 I want them to think about what they care about, not what others care about.